joseprsm/docker-wp/README.md

 After rebuilding the Docker image, the plugins will be automatically installed and activated when the container starts up.

+Alternatively, you can add your plugins to the `plugins/` folder.
+During the build, all the plugins under this directory will be installed and activated.

 ## License

 This project is licensed under the [MIT License](https://github.com/joseprsm/docker-wp/blob/main/LICENSE).